Peace of Nicias: Background

+Within these situations faced by Sparta and Athens, both poleis were probably weary by 421, and were willing to let the war end in a deadlock, until they could restore allies from different peninsulas affected by the war.
+This viewpoint is reinforced by clear evidence that neither Athens nor Sparta had managed to strike their opponent with a fatal blow in a decade of scattered battling, and such a blow did not appear in a short while.

+Negotiation

 The negotiations were started by Pleistoanax, King of Sparta, and Nicias, an Athenian general.
 The most amicable proposal was to return everything to the prewar state except for Nisaea and Plataea.
 Athens would retain control of Nisaea and Thebes would retain control over Plataea.
 Amphipolis would be returned to Athens and Pylos would be returned to Sparta.
 Athenians would release the Spartan prisoners taken at Sphacteria and Sparta together with Thebes would return Athenian prisoners.
 Temples throughout Greece would be open to worshipers from all cities, and the oracle at Delphi would regain its autonomy.
 Athens would continue to collect tribute from the states from which it had received it since the time of Aristides, but Athens could not force them to become allies.
 Athens also agreed to come to Sparta's aid if the helots revolted.
 Few of Sparta's allies agreed to sign the peace.
 Boeotia, Corinth, Elis, Megara and Amphipolis opposed the treaty.

+It is noted that some poleis declared neutrality to prevent being involved in the conflicts between Sparta and Athens.
+The Peace of Nicias designated 6 cities as neutral to ensure their safety by preventing reprisals from the Athenians.
+According to Thucydides; Argilus, Stagirus, Acanthus, Stolus, Olynthus and Spartolus were listed as neutral cities, not aligning themselves with either Sparta or Athens in the peace treaty.
+However, it was specified that if the Athenians were successful in convincing these cities, it would be legitimate for them to form allies with these cities, respecting their wills and autonomy.
+It is suggested that the declaration of neutrality by these six cities in the Peace of Nicias has largely been seen as a temporary compromise aimed at safeguarding against Athenian revenge following Sparta's retreat from Thrace.

 Seventeen representatives from each side swore an oath to uphold the treaty, which was meant to last for fifty years.
 The Spartan representatives were the kings Pleistoanax and Agis II, Pleistolas, Damagetus, Chionis, Metagenes, Acanthus, Daithus, Ischagoras, Philocharidas, Zeuxidas, Antiphus, Tellis, Alcindas, Empedias, Menas, and Laphilus.
 The Athenian representatives were Lampon, Isthmonicus, Nicias, Laches, Euthydemus, Procles, Pythodorus, Hagnon, Myrtilus, Thrasycles, Theagenes, Aristocrates, Iolcius, Timocrates, Leon, Lamachus, and Demosthenes.
 However, Athens's chief goal, the restoration of Amphipolis, was denied when Clearidas obtained from the Spartans a clause in the treaty negating the transfer.
-The treaty was broken from the start and, after several more failures, was formally abandoned in 414 BC.
-The Peloponnesian War resumed the second stage.